 The characteristic iron arch of this elegant two-level metal bridge can be seen from everywhere along the Ribeira, crossing over the Douro River to connect Porto and Vila Nova de Gaia.
 Built in the 19th century by Teófilo Seyrig, a disciple of Gustave Eiffel, it is yet another example of metal constructions in Portugal (the Elevador de Santa Justa featured in our Lisbon Travel Guide was made by another of Eiffel’s apprentices!).

 It’s quite a peculiar piece of engineering as it has two levels running along its 172 metres (564 ft).
-With pedestrian lanes on both levels, the top is designated to railway circulation whilst the bottom is dedicated to vehicles.
+With pedestrian lanes on both levels, the top is for railway circulation whilst the bottom is for vehicles.
 Don’t miss the opportunity to stand in the middle of the bridge, where you will be able to enjoy incredible views of the the wine boats floating on the Douro River, with Ribeira and Miragaia on one side and Vila Nova de Gaia on the other.

 5. Go Port tasting in Vila Nova de Gaia

-Now, I am a fan of wine tasting (and my Madeira Travel Guide is a great example of it) so of course I couldn’t miss the opportunity to try the very best of Port Wine in Porto!
-We picked the House of Sandeman for our tasting tour, but you can pick one (or two, or three) of the many renowned wine cellars in Vila Nova de Gaia.
+Now, I’m a fan of wine tasting (and my Madeira Travel Guide is a great example of it).
+Naturally, I couldn’t miss the opportunity to try the very best of Port Wine in Porto.
+We picked the House of Sandeman for our tasting tour.
+But you can pick one (or two, or three) of the many renowned wine cellars in Vila Nova de Gaia.